- Symptoms & Signs

 - X-rays may be done to look for fractures of the hip, pelvis, and lumbar spine.

-- CT scan or MRI may be considered if the health care provider has a high index of suspicion for a hip fracture, but the plain X-rays are normal.
+- CT scan or MRI may be considered if the health care professional has a high index of suspicion for a hip fracture, but the plain X-rays are normal.

 - Ultrasound may be helpful to look for a large collection of blood deep in the buttock muscle or to look for an abscess if infection is a concern.

-- Blood tests are not usually done, expect for patients who take warfarin (Coumadin) as a blood thinner.
+- Blood tests are not usually done, except for patients who take warfarin (Coumadin) as a blood thinner.

 What is the treatment for a gluteal injury?